Sweet Almond Oil - The Common Classic

 Coupled with it's relatively neutral smell, ability to mix well with other oils, and general stability when heated, it is an ideal ingredient for face creams and body lotions.
 Because of it's relatively slow absorbtion rate, it functions beautifully as a massage oil.
 It also does very well combined with fattier oils for winter-protection creams.

 Sweet almond isn't even among the priciest oils, and is therefore one of the plant-based oils that is relatively ideal for mass production.
-It still costs considerably more than mineral oil (which – regardless of it's detrimental effects on skin – continues to be the first choice of the majority of commercial cosmetics companies), but I have actually noticed an increasing number of commercially made cosmetics with prunus amygdalus dulcis listed among their ingredients.
+It still costs considerably more than mineral oil (which continues to be the first choice of the majority of commercial cosmetics companies), but I have actually noticed an increasing number of commercially made cosmetics with prunus amygdalus dulcis listed among their ingredients.
 Admittedly, it is rarely placed as high up on the list as it could be, but hey, it's a start!

 Good For Mass Production